-8. In addition to the primary objective of reporting on financial statements, the auditor of a charity may have an additional statutory duty to report in certain circumstances to the relevant charity regulator.7
+7. In addition to the primary objective of reporting on financial statements, the auditor of a charity may have an additional statutory duty to report in certain circumstances to the relevant charity regulator.
+The auditor also considers their discretionary right to report relevant matters to the charity regulators.